 Memory & Time

-The Forgetting Curve above demonstrates the important role that time plays in learning and forgetting.
 Without intervention or an appropriate learning strategy, most learners forget 90% of what they’ve learned within the first month.
-In fact, it’s not unusual to have forgotten up to 30% after a few hours of studying a language.

 But don’t despair!
 With the right approach, you can ensure that the information you learn is added to your long-term memory.
+Once it’s there, it’s far less likely to be forgotten.

-Here, it is far less likely to be forgotten.
 We’ve already mentioned the importance of building strong memories, but there’s something else that you can do to make sure you make rapid progress in your target language, and retain 100% of what you learn.

 Repetition is Key

 Repetition really is the ultimate key to success.
 The more frequently you repeat a word or phrase that you’ve learned, the better able you’ll be to remember it later on.
-Research has shown that when you review vocabulary at regular intervals, it increases your retention.
+Research has shown that when you review vocabulary at regular intervals, it increases your retention over time.
 As time goes on, you don’t need to review words as often.
 In fact, this is the real meaning of the graph above: you’ll notice that the repetitions get more and more spaced out.
 That’s because after each repetition, the time it takes for you to forget a word gets longer and longer.
 Eventually, it tapers off to a flat line, and the memory is secured in your brain.

 Even though we’ve known about the forgetting curve for centuries, few learning methods take it into account, including traditional language courses at school.
 This is one of the reasons why most language-learning methods fail to help students retain everything they’ve learned.
 This is a frustrating experience and can make it difficult to stay properly motivated.

-How not to forget a foreign language: 3 Golden Rules [Video]
+How to Not Forget a Foreign Language: 3 Golden Rules [Video]

-This is such an important element of learning a language that we decided to make a video of the three best ways not to forget a foreign language.
-The video is in English, but you can watch it with subtitles in English, French, Spanish, Portuguese, Italian or German by clicking on the ⚙ settings icon at the bottom-right.
+The video is in English, but you can watch it with subtitles in English, French, Spanish, Portuguese, Italian or German by clicking on the gear in the bottom-right corner.
 You can also slow down the video from the same menu.

 Don’t forget to subscribe to our YouTube channel for more useful videos about language learning!